thatboyo/ignorethis/ToS.md

 9. Changes to the ToS

-The bot developer may update this ToS at any time.
+I may update this ToS at any time.
 Your continued use means you accept the updated version.

 10. Contact

-For concerns, bugs, or questions, contact the me directly on discord. "thattoasterboyo"
+For concerns, bugs, or questions, contact me directly on discord. "thattoasterboyo"